156 E. Slade St., Palatine

 132 E. Slade Street, Palatine

-The Gossweller family came from Long Grove to live this house in 1907.
+The Gosswiller family came from Long Grove to live this house in 1907.
 It was built then by Ben Wenegar, carpenter/contractor.
-By 1929 Louisa Gossweller was a widow and her daughter, Ida, and her husband Walter Meyer came to live with her.
+By 1929 Louisa Gosswiller was a widow and her daughter, Ida, and her husband Walter Meyer came to live with her.

 121 E. Slade Street, Palatine